Lido on Ethereum

 Open-source development enables Lido protocol clone deployment and running without any DAO votes or third-party permissions.

 All Lido on Ethereum participating validators use 0x01 (smart contract) withdrawal credentials.
+In 2026, the majority of the validators will be migrating to 0x02 withdrawal credential type.

-The major protocol version (Lido V2) is audited by four independent top-tier audit providers: Statemind, Certora(including formal verification), Hexens, Oxorio.
-The latest deployed V2.1 release has been audited by MixBytes and Ackee Blockchain (including extensive fuzzing test coverage).
+The major protocol version (Lido V2) is audited by four independent top-tier audit providers: Statemind, Certora( including formal verification), Hexens, Oxorio.
+The latest deployed V2.1 release has been audited by MixBytes and Ackee Blockchain ( including extensive fuzzing test coverage).

 The full list of the Lido on Ethereum protocol audits is available publicly.